LunarVim/breadcrumbs.nvim/README.md

 # 🍞 breadcrumbs.nvim

-breadcrumbs is a plugin that works with nvim-navic to provide context about your code in the winbar.
+Breadcrumbs is a plugin that works with nvim-navic to provide context about your code in the winbar.

 ## Install